 - Empathize – Try understanding why your colleague is being aggressive in the first place.
 If the reason is something workable, work it out!
-If this aggressive behaviour is deep- rooted, this individual needs to undergo some kind of counseling.
+If this aggressive behavior is deep-rooted, this individual needs to undergo some kind of counseling.
 Aggression is a very natural reaction to claim or protect something.
-So, here’s some thinkers:
+So, here are some thinkers:

 – Give thought to what the aggressive man feels

 – How would you possibly react to certain situations?